lyteword/chspurgeon-tod/volume-7/psalm-132.md

 **Verses 17-18.**

-1\.The budding horn of growing power.
+1\.
+The budding horn of growing power.

-2\.The perpetual lamp of constant brightness.
+2\.
+The perpetual lamp of constant brightness.

-3\.The sordid array of defeated foes.
+3\.
+The sordid array of defeated foes.

-4\.The unfading wreath of glorious sovereignty.
+4\.
+The unfading wreath of glorious sovereignty.

 **Verse 18.**

-1\.His enemies clothed.
+1\.
+His enemies clothed.

 a) Who are they?
 The openly profane.
 The moral but irreligious.
 The self righteous.
 The hypocritical.